Skip to content

 Topics

 Topics implement a publish-subscribe communication pattern between nodes.
-A node exposes a topic to publish messages, and other nodes subscribe to that topic to receive them.
+A node emits a topic to publish messages, and other nodes expect that topic to receive them.

 Use topics for continuous, unidirectional data streams such as sensor readings, camera frames, state updates, or any information that flows over time.
-Multiple subscribers can listen to the same topic simultaneously.
+Multiple consumers can listen to the same topic simultaneously.

-A node that publishes messages declares its topics under interfaces.exposes.topics in its peppy.json5.
+A node that publishes messages declares its topics under interfaces.topics.emits in its peppy.json5.
 Each topic defines a name, a qos_profile, and a message_format:

 {